-2.3.
+2.2.
 Console Port Connection

-The serial console port is an RS-232 port on the SG4300 Series hardware that allows direct connection to a serial console, either from a separate computer running console emulation software or from a console terminal.
-This console can then be used for both management of CorePlus with CLI commands or to enter the boot menu to access SG4300 Series firmware loader options.
+The serial console port is a physical RS-232 port on the SG3200 Series hardware.

+This port allows direct management connection to the appliance, either from a separate computer running console emulation software or from a console terminal.
+Serial console access can then be used for both management of CorePlus with CLI commands or to enter the boot menu in order to access SG3200 Series firmware loader options.